 An association that makes an independent expenditure without complying with subdivision 1a is subject to a civil penalty of up to four times the amount of the independent expenditure, but not to exceed $25,000, except when the violation was intentional.

 The contents of an association's political fund may not be commingled with other funds or with the personal funds of an officer or member of the association or the fund.
 It is not commingling for an association that uses only its own general treasury money to make expenditures and disbursements permitted under section 10A.121, subdivision 1, directly from the depository used for its general treasury money.
-An association that accepts more than $1,500 in contributions to influence the nomination or election of candidates or more than $5,000 in contributions to promote or defeat a ballot question must establish a separate depository for those contributions.
+An association that accepts more than $1,500 in aggregate in contributions to influence the nomination or election of candidates or local candidates or more than $5,000 in contributions to promote or defeat a ballot question must establish a separate depository for those contributions.

 An association that has a political fund must elect or appoint a treasurer of the political fund.